What to know About Tokenization

 How are tokens used?

-Example 1: Protecting PII
+Example 2: Protecting PII

-Example 2: Avoiding PCI compliance
+Example 3: Avoiding PCI compliance

-When customers reach the point on the e-commerce site to enter payment information, an iframe is used to send sensitive credit card information to the tokenization platform.
+When customers reach the point on the e-commerce site where they enter payment information, an iframe is used to send sensitive credit card information to the tokenization platform.
 Tokens representing the customer PCI information are sent back to the company.
 As soon as the customer takes action to purchase, the company makes requests with that customer’s tokens through a proxy that calls a payment processor to charge the customer’s payment method.
 This was all done seamlessly, without the company needing to comply with stringent PCI compliant policies.

 The benefits of tokenization aren’t as pronounced if you choose to manage tokenization internally.
 This demands a substantial investment of time and resources for the initial build, not to mention creating the significant ongoing burden of securing and maintaining compliance for the entire lifecycle of the system.
-Accordingly, the vast majority of companies that tokenize their sensitive data turn to third-party platforms.
-In other words, the big benefits of, and reasons for, tokenization rest within the platforms offering these services.

-For example, when storing a card number that looks like 4929 1457 2823 9313 in a tokenization platform, you may get a token of 4264 2159 7881 9313, in which, the token preserves the last 4 digits of the card number.
+For example, when storing a zip code that looks like 492914, in a tokenization platform, you may get a token of 692914, in which, the token preserves the last 4 digits of the zip code.

 This is called aliasing.
 Tokens formatted this way may also be easier to store since they follow the patterns of the data they hide.

-Easy to integrate with other systems
+Easy to Integrate with Other Systems

 Depending on the tokenization platform, tokenized data is easy to integrate with other systems.
 Let’s say you use a tokenization platform that offers an outbound proxy—a server that makes requests on your behalf—that trades a token for the sensitive data before going to its final destination.
 This provides a straightforward avenue to send sensitive data to another system without ever taking on any risk yourself.

-Safe to expose
+Safe to Expose

 Tokens are safe to expose because they are not derived from the data they reference.
 In fact, tokens are not required to have anything in common with the data they reference.
 Because of this, tokens are completely un-exploitable, meaning they’re irreversible without accessing the tokenization platform.
 You can be at ease passing your token around because tokens themselves can’t be hacked.

-While necessary, compliance requirements are a significant burden for organizations to bear.
-This non-value-generating work consumes resources, timelines, and funds.
+While necessary, compliance, particularly, the 12 PCI DSS requirements, are a significant burden for organizations to bear.

-The alphabet soup of private and public data regulations, like PCI, GDPR, HIPAA, and more, endorse the use of tokenization and specialized tokenization platform providers to help organizations descope their compliance requirements and secure their data.
+Completing audits and other non-value-generating work consumes resources, timelines, and funds.
+The alphabet soup of private and public data regulations, like PCI, GDPR, HIPAA, and more, endorse the use of tokenization and specialized tokenization platform providers to help organizations de-scope their compliance requirements and secure their data.

-Abstract only
+Abstract Only

 By most standards, storing sensitive data and returning an identifier isn’t enough to properly restrict access to the stored data.
 At the very least, tokenization platforms should use an authentication mechanism, like OAuth, to restrict who has access to this data.
 As an additional layer of protection, these systems may encrypt the sensitive data so that it’s protected against unauthorized access.
-An extra step must be taken in order to ensure that the stored sensitive data is safeguarded.
-Fortunately, most tokenization platforms offer authentication, encryption, and permissioning features to make sure your data is safe.

 Latency

 For tokenized data to be usable, a request must be made to the tokenization platform to retrieve the underlying data.
-This means that there will be added latency to retrieve any sensitive information, which could have a negative impact on user experience.
+This means that latency will be added to retrieve sensitive information, which could negatively impact the user experience.
 While this increase in latency is negligible in most cases, tokenization may not be ideal if your system requires an immediate response.
-Fortunately, the impact of latency can be addressed through geo-replication, horizontal and vertical scaling of resources, concurrency, and caching.

 Service Provider Downtime

 Like all popular cloud providers, systems must be available to serve legitimate requests.
 Any service used for tokenization must scale to meet the demand of its clients.
 For seamless workflows, these services should have safeguards in place to protect against spikes in traffic and outages.
 Anyone considering tokenization must consider this extra dependency.
-Prudent systems address downtime through redundancies, self-healing operations, heartbeats and pings, synthetic tests, and 24/7 support.

-Encryption
+Encryption vs Tokenization

 Encryption and tokenization are more different than they are similar.
 We found that contrasting the two would be more valuable in describing each method and in deciding which to use in what situations.